xxc3nsoredxx/xxc3nsoredxx/README.md

 ## Education
 I've got a BS in Computer Science, and I currently have two semesters of my Master's done.
-I'm in my school's Information Assurance track which focuses on cyber security related coursework, and I's also trying to get the Graduate Level Designation in Cyber Operations.
+I'm in my school's Information Assurance track which focuses on cyber security related coursework, and I'm also trying to get the Graduate Level Designation in Cyber Operations.

 ## Interests and whatnot
 My main interests are cyber security, low level development, and Linux.